tanziltonmoy/Medical-Chabot-for-Patients/readme.md

 2. Model Development

-We have trained 2 models:
-- Seq2Seq
-- GPT2
-- T5
+- We have trained 2 models: Seq2Seq and GPT2 and we also tried experimented with T5 Model by using Named Entity Recognition to extract medical entities and trained the model.
 - Integrate advanced NLP techniques like validation and perplexity,adaptation validation seq2seq for high quality performance.